FNALLPC/machine-learning-hats/README.md

     jupyter notebook --no-browser --port=8888 --ip localhost

-After a pause (while cmslpc loads the necessary libraries, you should see a message like the following:
+After a pause (while cmslpc loads the necessary libraries for the first time) you should see a message like the following:

     [I 08:22:45.871 NotebookApp] Serving notebooks from local directory: /uscms_data/d2/pivarski/CMSSW_9_0_0_pre6/src [I 08:22:45.871 NotebookApp] 0 active kernels